Selection Procedures in Competitive Admission

 \section{Model}

 There are two firms and a continuum of agents with mass normalised to one.
-Each agent has a private type which corresponds to his value to the firms $\theta\in \Theta=[\underline{\theta},\overline{\theta}]$.
-I assume that types are distributed independently across agents according to the cdf $F$ admitting a strictly positive density $f$.
-There is an exogenous set of binary tests $T\subseteq\Pi:=\{\pi:\Theta\rightarrow \Delta\{l,h\}\}$.
-The conditional probabilities of test $t$ are denoted by $\pi_t(\cdot \vert \theta)$ and interpret signal $h$ as the high signal.
-To simplify notation, I denote by $\pi_t(\theta)$ the probability that type $\theta$ sends signal $h$.
-The set $T$ captures the restriction on the firms' testing capacity.
+Each agent has a private type which corresponds to their value to the firms $\theta\in \Theta=[\underline{\theta},\overline{\theta}]$, noting that $\underline{\theta}$ can be negative.
+Types are distributed according to a continuous cdf $F$ admitting a density $f$.